Table of Contents

 The average worker with a knee injury may miss up to two months of work, which could lead to a loss in income and benefits.

 In some cases, the injured worker may never return to their previous job.
-A knee injury can also result in increased medical expenses and an inability to work for an extended period of time.
+A knee injury can also result in increased medical expenses and an inability to work for an extended period.
 There will be days when it feels like you are never going to get better and that the pain will never go away.

 But again, it’s important to maintain your hope.
 Every day you’ll get stronger, and each small step forward will bring you closer to your goal.
 Just keep moving forward, even on the days when it feels impossible.